DiscoveringGodot/4_Heist_Meisters/README.md

 #### In this video (objectives)…

-1 Set of FOV
+1 Set up FOV
-2 Calulate the npc's direction
+2 Calculate the npc's direction
-3 Get the dircection to the Player
+3 Get the direction to the Player
 4 Determine if the NPC can see the Player

 #### After watching (learning outcomes)…
 Get the first phase of player detection set up!

+### 10 Player Detection Part 2 - Line of Sight

+#### In this video (objectives)…

+1 Draw a ray from the NPC to the Player
+2 Check what's intersecting the ray
+3 Check if the Player is in Range

+#### After watching (learning outcomes)…
+Finish off Player detection with Line of Sight and detection range